GreaterWMS/GreaterWMS/README.en.md

 </h4>

 [//]: # (About the Project)

-#### Since V2.1.26，GreaterWMS switch license to AGPLv3, Personal learning is unlimited, and you need to purchase a commercial license for commercial use.

 ## :star2: About the Project

 This Inventory management system is the currently Ford Asia Pacific after-sales logistics warehousing supply chain process.